MangoInstantMessenger/MangoMessengerAPI/README.md

 - `MANGO_MAILGUN_API_KEY`: API key of the MailGun service, used for sending email notifications
 - `MANGO_MAILGUN_API_BASE_URL`: API base URL of the MailGun service
 - `MANGO_MAILGUN_API_DOMAIN`: Verified domain used in MailGunService

+Then restore packages using CLI `dotnet restore` and after build the solution `dotnet build`.

 ## Environments